-Photography by Louise Studios Ltd opened it’s doors on St Andrew Street, Hertford in 2002 and has a proven track record of delivering portraiture of the highest quality over the past fifteen years.
+Photography by Louise Studios Ltd opened it’s doors on St Andrew Street, Hertford in 2002 and had a proven track record of delivering portraiture of the highest quality for over 18 years.

 Louise has been immersed in photography her whole life due to being the proud daughter of wedding and portrait photographers Peter and Pam Dyer.
 She realised her passion for the art at 14 years of age developing prints in the darkroom at her family home.
 She then moved on to an apprenticeship with Paul Kaye Studios of London where she was classically trained as a portrait photographer.

 In 1991 Louise began her first sole trading company, PhotO’G Studios.
 She has since earned an Associateship with the British Institute of Professional Photographers and joined the Professional Photographers of America.

 For Louise portraiture is about creating stunning images that capture a moment in time, so that over the years clients are able to build a collection of images that tell the story of their lives.